 What are the different types of trust accounts?

 The main types include revocable, irrevocable, and testamentary trust accounts.
 Revocable trusts can be modified during the grantor’s lifetime.
 Irrevocable trusts transfer ownership of the assets permanently, offering tax benefits.
-Testamentary trusts are created through wills and activate after the grantor’s death.
+Testamentary trusts are created through wills and activated after the grantor’s death.

 How do trust accounts operate?